Skip to content

 … and the drop-down menu in Scripts tab is shown like this:

-If the system default editor for JavaScript filed should no be used for editing MQTT.fx scripts there is a setting option to define a certain editor:
+If the system default editor for the JavaScript should not be used for editing MQTT.fx scripts there is a setting option to define a certain editor:

 Broker Status